First published 13 July 2020 (updated 17 Septmeber 2020)

 In another example, a young gymnast, Paige Southern-Reason, says “every time we cried, they (the coaches) pushed us harder and harder”, even though the coach was told the exercise hurt.
 The response from the coach was to scream at the child.

-I have heard a similar account, and of bullying, and thus suspect this behaviour is widespread in the sport of gymnastics.
+I too have heard similar accounts of poor treatment and of bullying, and thus suspect this behaviour is widespread in the sport of gymnastics.

 Lisa Mason, a London 2012 Olympian, has also expressed her concern that the review will be a “whitewash” unless such a review is fully independent.
 Consequently, it was pleasing to read that British Gymnastics subsequently “made the decision to step aside to allow UK Sport and Sport England to co-commission the Independent Review it first established following concerns raised by British gymnasts about mistreatment."